angular-schule/website-articles/blog/2017-12-pure-immutable-operations/README.md

 ## Without any framework

 Let's talk about immutability.
-If your work with a framework like [`@angular-redux/store`](https://github.com/angular-redux/store) (which is on top of [`Redux`)](https://github.com/reactjs/redux) or [@ngrx](https://github.com/ngrx/platform) then you should try to not alter existing state.
+If you work with a framework like [`@angular-redux/store`](https://github.com/angular-redux/store) (which is on top of [`Redux`](https://github.com/reactjs/redux)) or [@ngrx](https://github.com/ngrx/platform) then you should try to not alter existing state.

-You generally decide between two approaches:
+In general, you can decide between two different approaches:

-1. Use an existing framework like [Immutable.js](https://facebook.github.io/immutable-js/) or [seamless-immutable](https://github.com/rtfeldman/seamless-immutable).
+1. Use an existing framework like [Immutable.js](https://facebook.github.io/immutable-js/) or [seamless-immutable](https://github.com/rtfeldman/seamless-immutable)
-2. Use some pure JavaScript patterns to always create new objects instead of touching existing ones
+2. Use some pure JavaScript patterns that allow us to always create new objects instead of touching existing ones

-In the beginning an existing framework gives you guidance and it's pretty much harder to mess up the state.
+In the beginning, an existing framework gives you guidance makes it pretty much harder to mess up the state.
-But using pure ECMAScript functions can be fun, too.
+However, using pure ECMAScript functions can be fun, too!
 There is no extra layer of abstraction and soon you will like those repeating patterns.
-With a bit practice your code is very easy to read and test.
+With a bit of practice your code is very easy to read and to test.
 Sounds great?
 Let's start!

-By the way, we will use TypeScript to have interfaces, a bit type checking and the nice access modifiers for the constructor later on.
+By the way, we will use TypeScript in order to have interfaces, a bit of type checking and those nice access modifiers for the constructor we'll be using later.

 ## 1. Manipulating objects with the spread operator

-You have a state like this:
+Imagine, you have a state like this:

 ```ts
 export interface State {